2017 Dime Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2024 - Present

-The 2017-P dime graded at MS-68 leads the value chart at $295, representing the highest price point among all 2017 varieties.
-This reflects the challenge of locating circulation strikes in near-perfect condition.
+The 2017-P dime graded MS-68 with Full Bands leads the value chart at $295, representing the highest auction record among all 2017 varieties.
+This sale took place on eBay in August 2018 and reflects just how hard it is to find a near-perfect circulation strike.

-The San Francisco proof coins (PR-69 and Silver PR-69) are valued at $45 each.
-These were struck specifically for collectors using polished dies and planchets, resulting in mirror-like surfaces and sharp details.
+The San Francisco proof coins — graded PR-69 DCAM — are valued at around $45 each for both the clad and silver versions.
+These were struck specifically for collectors using polished dies and specially prepared planchets, producing the mirror-like surfaces that define proof quality.

-The 2017-D MS-66 is valued at $33, representing a more accessible entry point for collectors.
-Denver’s high production volume means more uncirculated examples have survived in collectible grades.
+The 2017-D MS-66 with Full Bands is valued at $33, offering a more accessible entry point.
+Denver’s high production volume means more uncirculated examples have survived, but Full Bands specimens are still surprisingly scarce.

 History of The 2017 Dime

 The year 2017 marked the 225th anniversary of the United States Mint, which was established through the Coinage Act of 1792.
-This milestone held profound significance for American numismatics, representing over two centuries of continuous coin production since the nation’s founding era.
+The Mint later became part of the Department of the Treasury in 1873, and this milestone represented over two centuries of continuous coin production for everyday American commerce.

-To celebrate this anniversary, the U.S. Mint issued a special 2017-S Enhanced Uncirculated Coin Set on August 1, 2017.
-This commemorative offering introduced a distinctly new finish technique to American coinage.
+To celebrate the 225th anniversary, the U.S. Mint accepted orders for a special 2017-S Enhanced Uncirculated Coin Set starting August 1, 2017, at noon Eastern Time.
+Priced at $29.95, this commemorative offering introduced a brand-new finish technique to American coinage.

-The Enhanced Uncirculated finish utilized a combination of laser frosted areas and an unpolished field that accentuated design details, creating a unique contrast distinctly different from the mirror-like finish of proof coins.
-This represented an innovative approach to specialty coin production.
+The Enhanced Uncirculated finish used a combination of laser-frosted areas and an unpolished field to accentuate design details, creating a unique contrast very different from standard proof coins.
+This was the first time this finish type had ever been applied to a U.S. coin set.

-The set contained ten different coins, all struck at the San Francisco Mint, including the Roosevelt Dime, Lincoln Cent, Jefferson Nickel, five America the Beautiful Quarters, and Kennedy Half Dollar.
+The set contained ten coins struck at the San Francisco Mint, including the Roosevelt Dime, Lincoln Cent, Jefferson Nickel, five America the Beautiful Quarters, the Kennedy Half Dollar, and the Native American Dollar featuring Sequoyah.
 Each coin bore the “S” mint mark, distinguishing these special strikes from regular circulation issues.

-Beyond the Enhanced Uncirculated Set, 2017 Roosevelt dimes were also produced in circulation strikes at Philadelphia and Denver facilities, alongside traditional proof editions from San Francisco.
-This multi-format production strategy reflected the Mint’s dual mission of serving both everyday commerce and the collecting community, ensuring accessibility across all numismatic interests.
+Beyond the Enhanced Uncirculated Set, 2017 Roosevelt dimes were produced in circulation strikes at Philadelphia and Denver, alongside traditional clad and silver proof editions from San Francisco.
+This multi-format production strategy served both everyday commerce and the collecting community simultaneously.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List